-An initial result of this study concern the reliability of the SSH signals that can be obtained considering different constellations of altimeter missions.
-Wide-swath SSH measurements considerably reduced error in ocean analyses and forecasts.
-A constellation of two wide-swath altimeters (OSSE4) reduced the variance of SSH errors by more than 50 % compared to three conventional nadir altimeters, mainly due to an improved representation of ocean mesoscale variability in areas of main ocean currents occurring in the IBI region (e.g. North Atlantic and Azores Currents).
-Looking at the SSH ocean forecasts, the most significant results were obtained when investigating the impact of two wide-swath altimeters.
-In particular the $ER^$ given by a constellation of three nadir altimeters and one wide-swath (3N+1S) mission for the first day of forecast ( $\sim$ 30 %) is comparable to the $ER^$ obtained for the last (5th) day of forecast when a second wide-swath altimeter (3N+2S) is included in the satellite constellation.
-The inclusion of a second wide-swath altimeter could have a strong implication for extending the temporal window in the ocean forecast.
-The ocean analysis and forecasting system used to perform the OSSEs was sensitive to the repeat cycle of wide-swath measurements and to the instrumental error caused by wide-swath altimeters.
-The most significant results were obtained considering a constellation of three nadir and two "accurate" wide-swath altimeters (OSSE4; instrumental error 0.4-1 cm), which reduced the error in ocean analysis by up to $\sim 10~\%$ of the "observed" ocean variability ( $VAR^$ ) in the (ocean) analysis.
+An initial result of this work regards the reliability of the SSH signals that can be obtained considering different constellations of altimeter missions.
+Wide-swath SSH measurements had a major impact to reduce the error in the ocean analyses and

-When assessing the SSH signals in the OSSEs by power spectra comparison and coherence analysis with the NR in one of the most energetic sub-regions in the IBI domain (North Atlantic Drift), the results showed that wide-swath altimetry data significantly contribute (40-50 %) to the resolution of ocean dynamics due to mesoscale variability.
-This is in agreement with Dufau et al. (2016), who observed that wide-swath altimetry will provide an unprecedented insight into mesoscale ocean dynamics, with respect to along-track data.
-A reduction of error and an higher coherence of the SSH signals can be observed down to wavelengths < 100 km when considering two accurate wide-swath altimeters within a future satellite constellation, relative to the current configuration.
-Similar results were also observed considering ocean forecasts and performing the same analysis on ocean currents at the surface.
-The information provided by wide-swath data at the surface is also applied, through error covariances, in the vertical dimension and has a considerable impact on the ocean circulation both at the surface and in the water column.
-Looking at the zonal currents and meridional currents at the surface and at depth, the error in the analysis was significantly reduced (by 30 %) with two wide-swath instruments in the satellite constellation, relative to nadir altimeters.
-In particular, a reduction of the error down to $\sim 10 \%$ was observed on the ocean currents (up to 100 m) considering a constellation of two "accurate" wide-swath altimeters (OSSE4), with respect to wide-swath instruments with a larger observational error.
+- 5 forecasts.
+A constellation of two ("accurate") wide-swath altimeters allow reducing the variance of the SSH errors by more than 50 % with respect to three conventional nadir altimeters, mainly due to an improved representation of the ocean mesoscale variability in areas of main ocean currents occurring in the IBI region (e.g. North Atlantic and Azores Currents).
+Looking at the SSH ocean forecasts, the most significant results were obtained investigating the impact of two wide-swath altimeters.
+In particular the ER^ given by a constellation of three nadir altimeters and one wide-swath (3N+1S) mission at the first day of - 10 forecast (~ 30 %) is comparable with the ER^ obtained at the last (5th) day of forecast considering a second wide-swath altimeter (3N+2S) in the satellites constellation.
+The last aspect could have a strong implication for extending the temporal window in the ocean forecast.
+The ocean analysis and forecasting system used to perform the OSSEs was sensitive to the repetitivivity of wide-swath measurements and to the wide-swath altimeters instrumental error.
+The most significant results were obtained considering a constellation of three nadir and two "accurate" wide-swath altimeters, which contributed to reduce - 15 the error in the ocean analysis up to the ~ 10 % of the "observed" ocean variability (VAR) in the (ocean) analysis.
+Evaluating the SSH signals in the OSSEs by power spectra comparison and coherence analysis with the NR in one of the most energetic sub-regions in the IBI domain (North Atlantic Drift), the results showed that wide-swath altimetry data significantly contribute (40-50 %) to resolve the ocean dynamics due to the mesoscale variability.
+This is agreement with Dufau et al. (2016) who observed that wide-swath altimetry will provide an unprecedented insight into the mesoscale ocean dynamics, with respect - to along-track data.
+A reduction of the error and an higher coherency of the SSH signals can be noticed down to wavelengths < 100 km considering two accurate wide-swath altimeters within a future satellite constellation, relative to the present.
+Similar results were observed also considering the ocean forecast and performing the same analysis on the ocean currents at the surface.
+The information provided by wide-swath data at the surface is propagated, through the error covariances, also in the vertical and has a considerable impact on the ocean circulation both at the surface and in the water column.
+Looking at the zonal currents at meridional currents at the surface and at depth, the error in the analysis was significantly reduced (30 %) considering two - and meridional currents at the surface and at depth, the error in the analysis was significantly reduced (30 %) considering two wide-swath instruments in the satellite constellation, relative to nadir altimeters.
+In particular, a reduction of the error down to ~ 10 % was observed on the ocean currents (up to 100 m) considering a constellation of two "accurate" wide-swath altimeters, with respect to wide-swath instruments with a larger observational error.

-As already mentioned, the system used to assess the impact of wide-swath altimetry data is sensitive to the instrumental (uncorrelated) errors due to radar interefrometer noise.
-Future constellations of nadir and "accurate" wide-swath altimeters should have a dramatic impact for constraining CMEMS ocean analysis and forecasting systems and their applications.
+As already mentioned, the system used to asses the impact of the wide-swath altimetry data is sensitive to the instrumental 30 (uncorrelated) errors due the radar intereferometer.
+Satellite constellations of nadir and "accurate" wide-swath altimeters would have in the future a dramatic impact to constrain CMEMS ocean analysis and forecasting systems and their applications.